Giving a thrift store shirt an update with fabric dye.

 THRIFT STORE SHIRT UPDATE WITH DYE

-*We do use affiliate links at no additional cost to you.
+*We do use affiliate links and can earn from qualified purchases.
 You can see our disclosure policy here.

 - Large Bowl (Choose one that can’t get stained or you don’t care about.)